 Residents Maintain Autonomy

-This tells you the percent of residents who needed more assistance with activities of daily living over time.
-Higher levels of needing for assistance with ADL's may be a sign of deterioration of a patient's health.
+This tells you the percentage of residents who required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile